Tests and diagnosisBy Mayo Clinic Staff

 - Photopatch testing.
-This test shows whether your sun allergy is caused by a sensitizing substance applied to your skin before go into the sun.
+This test shows whether your sun allergy is caused by a sensitizing substance applied to your skin before you go into the sun.
 In the test, identical patches of common sun allergy triggers are applied directly to your skin, typically on your back.
-A day later, one of the areas receives a measured dose ultraviolet rays from a sun lamp.
-If a reaction occurs only on the light-exposed area, it's probably linked to the substance being tested.
+A day later, one of the areas receives a measured dose of ultraviolet rays from a sun lamp.
+If a reaction occurs only on the light-exposed area, it likely is linked to the substance being tested.

-- Elmets CA. Overview of cutaneous photosensitivity: Photobiology, patient evaluation and photoprotection. http://www.uptodate.com/index.
-Accessed July 2, 2012.
+- Elmets CA. Overview of cutaneous photosensitivity: Photobiology, patient evaluation, and photoprotection. http://www.uptodate.com/index.
+Accessed April 2, 2015.

 - O’Gorman SM.
 Photoaggravated disorders.
 Dermatologic Clinics.
 2014;32:385.